howardsolutions/ecomm-mfe/README.md

 👉 Probably need a CI CD pipeline of some sort

 👉 At present, the remoteEntry.js file name is fixed!
 Need to think about Caching issues.

+## PATH to Production

+Git Monorepo, includes: Container, marketing, dashboard, auth.

+Each time make a change to one of these projects

+=> TRIGGER Build a production version of corresponding apps

+=> UPLOAD the files to Amazon S3

+## Workflow for deploying CONTAINER

+- Whenever code is pushed to the master branch, and this commit contains a change to the `Container` folder

+-- COMMANDS executed in a virtual machine HOSTED by GITHUB

+=> Change into the container folder

+=> Install dependencies

+=> Create a production build using WEBPACK

+=> Upload the result to AWS S3